BioJulia/Phylogenies.jl/docs/src/man/phylo.md

 providing the tips as a vector of strings or a vector of symbols.

 ```@example phylo
-using Bio.Phylo # hide
 tips = [:A, :B, :C]
 tree = Phylogeny(tips)
 ```

 ```@example
-using Bio.Phylo # hide
 tips = ["A", "B", "C"]
 tree = Phylogeny(tips)
 ```